-Travertine is a natural stone just like Marble, Onyx, Limestone and Slate.
-It forms around mineral deposits especially in hot springs and limestone caves and has a marble-like quality about it.
+Travertine is a natural stone like Marble, Onyx, Limestone, and Slate.
+It forms around mineral deposits, especially in hot springs and limestone caves, and has a marble-like quality.
 Travertine flooring can be particularly beautiful.
-I’m often asked how to clean travertine tiles by my customers so, in this post, we will cover all the best ways to keep your travertine floor tiles and shower tiles looking brand new!
+I’m often asked how to clean travertine tiles by my customers, so, in this post, we will cover all the best ways to keep your travertine floor tiles and shower tiles looking brand new!

 Why travertine gets so grimy.

-Travertine is prone to mould and staining from shampoo and soap scum because the surface is porous and uneven and it holds the water.
-Often the mould and grime get missed during regular cleaning as the cleaning cloth glides over the uneven surface.
+Travertine is prone to mold and staining from shampoo and soap scum because the surface is porous and uneven, holding the water.
+Often the mold and grime get missed during regular cleaning as the cleaning cloth glides over the rough surface.

 What not to use on travertine!

-Travertine stone is durable but it is also delicate, so it is important to use cleaning products which are PH neutral or PH7 or below.
+Travertine stone is durable, but it is also delicate, so it is essential to use cleaning products that are PH neutral or PH7 or below.